 Look inside our books using Google Book Search.
 Please note that this will take you to an external website.
 To search our website please use the search box at the top right of the screen.

 Guidebook to 30 day walks on the Isles of Harris and Lewis, in Scotland's Outer Hebrides.
-Walks range from 4 to 22km; combining all-day routes in the high hills to short, lower-level walks that visit the world-famous heritage sites.
+Walks range from 2 to 14 miles; combining all-day routes in the high hills to short, lower-level walks that visit the world-famous heritage sites.
 Routes include the An Cliseam horseshoe, the stone circles of Calanais and Butt of Lewis lighthouse.

 Guidebook with 87 walks and scrambles on the Isle of Skye.
 Walks visit the most awe-inspiring scenery on Skye, including Sleat and South-East Skye, Strath, Minginish, Duirinish, Waternish, Trotternish and the Cuillin.
 Walks range from coastal walks to Munros with exposure for experienced scramblers.
 Includes history, geology and local information.